react-shop/react-ecommerce/packages/server/README.md

-TODO - Change colors to attributes(id, type, value, name) TODO - Add table category
+TODO - Add table category
 TODO - Add table sub category
 TODO - Add table tags
+TODO - Create pipe to validate if the seller are employee to the correct store and if have the correct role

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>